Cllr Connor introduced this item, noting that this

 delays and communication issues.

-Disabled Facilities Grant (DFG) and have incorporated that learning
+authorities on the Disabled Facilities Grant (DFG) and have

-Occupational Therapist (OT) adaptations function by appointing an
+- Expanding the Occupational Therapist (OT) adaptations function

-OT Duty Team to triage cases and reduce the number of inappropriate
+by appointing an OT Duty Team to triage cases and reduce the number

-communications with residents through a 4-6 week contact pathway to
+- Improving communications with residents through a 4-6 week

-update them about the status of their case.
+contact pathway to update them about the status of their

-waiting lists by commissioning an external team to provide
+- Reducing waiting lists by commissioning an external team to

 processes.